That eerie shadow on the wall.

 “Oh, Come on, dude!
 That’s just a bunch of wild animals having fun.
 Hey, there’s no such thing as spirits.
 All those scary ghost stories you read on the internet—that’s bullshit.”

 That’s how some people sound while talking about paranormal phenomena or otherworldly experiences, but can discarding an unexplained mystery alter the truth?

-I don’t give a damn if science disapproves of paranormal entities and experiences.
+What difference does it make if science disapproves of paranormal entities and experiences?
 You see, science has its limitations.
 There are many mysteries science will never be able to understand.
-And paranormal is one of them.
+And paranormal is one such thing.

 Some instances don’t make any sense, and so we label them as superstition.
 Even when we witness such phenomena, we tag them absurd, strange, or unscientific because they challenge our assumptions and contradicts our belief system.

 We embrace light with open arms but don’t want to explore the darkness, because it reminds us of the dark within.
 Our homes are the comfy cocoons we live in, and we want to believe that nothing exists beyond the four walls.